Episodes

 Verdugo Community Church is a Free Methodist congregation serving the Glassell Park, Eagle Rock, and Glendale areas in Los Angeles.
 It is located at 4300 Verdugo Road, Los Angeles, CA 90065.
 Our email address is verdugofmc@gmail.com.
 Contact Pastor Gail at (323) 500-3343.

-VERDUGO COMMUNITY CHURCH WORSHIP SERVICE DECEMBER 15, 2024
+VERDUGO COMMUNITY CHURCH SUNDAY WORSHIP SERVICE JULY 27, 2025

 Verdugo makes its Sunday sermons and select worship services available to you on Facebook at https://facebook.com/verdugochurch and posts audio copies of the service and sermon at https://verdugochurch.podbean.com.
+Please note that video copies may be deleted after 90 days under Facebook rules.

 Prayers of the People have been edited to respect the privacy and confidentiality of those participating or mentioned.